moritzfelipe/nextjs-openai-boilerplate/README.md

 > top_p: (number, optional) - Controls the diversity of the generated completions by limiting the choices to a subset of the most likely tokens.
 A lower value (e.g., 0.2) makes the output more focused, while a higher value (e.g., 0.8) makes it more diverse.

-Form more please use openai [documantation](https://platform.openai.com/docs/introduction)
+Form more please use the OpenAI [documantation](https://platform.openai.com/docs/introduction).

 ## Customizing Prompts